chartjs/Chart.js/docs/getting-started/integration.md

 By default, Chart.js injects CSS directly into the DOM.
 If your webpage is secured by using a [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy), this requires to allow `style-src 'unsafe-inline'`.

-For a stricter CSP enviroment, where only `style-src 'self'` is allowed, you need to add the CSS to your webpage
+For a stricter CSP enviroments, where only `style-src 'self'` is allowed, you need to add the CSS to your webpage

 ```html
 <link rel="stylesheet" type="text/css" href="path/to/chartjs/dist/platforms/platform.dom.css">